kulturpool/EDMLib/README.md

 s available, please provide them all. dcterms:spatial is used to record the place depi cted in the CHO and other locations associated with it as opposed to edm:currentLocati on which is used only to record the place where the CHO is currently held (e.g. a muse um or gallery).
-Be careful to choose the most appropriate one! <dcterms:spatial>Portug al</dcterms:spatial> or create a reference to an instance of the Place class <dcterms: spatial rdf:resource=“<a href="https://sws.geonames.org/2264397/">https://sws.geonames.org/2264397/</a> ”/>For recommendations on meda ta quality see Tier A-C requirements .</p>
+Be careful to choose the most appropriate one! <code>&lt;dcterms:spatial&gt;Portug al&lt;/dcterms:spatial&gt;</code> or create a reference to an instance of the Place class <code>&lt;dcterms: spatial rdf:resource=“https://sws.geonames.org/2264397/ ”/&gt;</code>For recommendations on meda ta quality see Tier A-C requirements .</p>
 </div>